 When a child with a predisposition to asthma or allergies comes into regular contact with allergic stimuli (allergens), such as dust mites or pets, he or she can develop an allergy.
 A person who has an allergy, is more likely to get asthma as well.
 Eight out of ten people with asthma also have allergies.

 Sometimes, there is another cause of asthma.
-Premature infants and children whose mothers smoked during pregnancy, suffer more often from asthma or allergy.
+Premature infants and children whose mother smoked during pregnancy, suffer more often from asthma or allergy.
 A low birth weight can also contribute.
-Some people have so-
+Some people have so-called occupational asthma, which is caused by frequent and prolonged inhalation of chemical substances, such as paint or asbestos.

 One of the main symptoms of asthma is tightness of the chest.
 In the event of an asthma attack, a person may feel that he or she suffocates.
 This is because the lungs get overfilled with air, they cannot refresh properly.
 Chest tightness is a bad feeling, but is basically not dangerous.
 Some people with asthma cough a lot.
 Mucus may come with the coughing: because of overstimulation, the mucosa in the nose and lungs produce more mucus than normal.
 Coughing is a natural response of the body to ensure that the mucus detaches and can be spit out or swallowed.
 Mucus that remains in the airway, causes chest tightness.